aces/Loris/modules/configuration/test/TestPlan.md

 the project description actually changed.
    >Some settings will break LORIS, like changing the base path, or Main project URL, so be wary.
   [Manual Test]
+5. Boolean configurations in the database can be either set to `1/0` or `true/false`.
+   - make sure that changing the value from the module does not alter the type of boolean (`1/0` or `true/false`) in the database but only alters it's value.
+   - manually change, in the database, the type of boolean (from `true/false` to `1/0` for example) and make sure that updating the value from the front end subsequently only changes the value again without reverting the type to `true/false`.
-5. Go through each of the fields in the configuration module that have the "Add field" button are configuration values that allow multiple entries.
+6. Go through each of the fields in the configuration module that have the "Add field" button are configuration values that allow multiple entries.
 For each of these fields:
    - try clicking the "Add field" button to see that this adds a new field to enter